Programs and institutions have important considerations when getting ready for a Match.

 There are two ways for a new program to be added to a Match:

-• Programs new to the Match can complete a New Program Form and email it to support@nrmp.org.
+• Programs new to the Match can complete a New Program Form.
 The information provided on the form will allow NRMP to create a record in the R3 system and add your program to the appropriate Match.

-• Programs and additional tracks can be added to an open Match by the institutional official or institutional administrator.
+• Programs and additional tracks can be added to an open Match by the institutional official, institutional administrator, or program director.

 Reviewing Applications and Conducting Interviews